 APPROPRIATION: An authorization by Congress, which permits officials to incur obligations and expend Authority resources.
 Appropriations are usually made for fixed amounts, which extend for a fiscal year.
-Appropriations for capital improvement projects, however, extend until completion, which usually extends beyond the current fiscal year.
+Appropriations for capital improvement projects, however, extend until completion, usually beyond the current fiscal year.